-We expect the changes would have a positive impact on provision at the school.
-Specialist staff would work with pupils in the resource base and also work with teaching staff across the school to develop skills and expertise in responding to SEND needs and creating an inclusive environment.
+We expect that increasing the capacity of the response base would have a positive impact on provision at the school.
+Specialist staff have capacity to work with additional pupils in the resource base and also work with teaching staff across the school to develop skills and expertise in responding to SEND needs and creating an inclusive environment.

 Will building work be required to establish the new facility and, if so, how will this be funded?